Circular economy

 Wilson is embedding circular design across its products—from team sports to racket sports and apparel.
 The Gen Green line features bio-based and recycled materials, while tennis strings like Eco Power and Eco Rough use 100% recycled content, including packaging.

-Through smart design and material choices, Wilson is reducing its impact while continuing to deliver.
+Through smart design and material choices, Wilson is reducing its impact while continuing to deliver high-performance products.

 Atomic designs for lower impact and longer life